RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

 [Qurakus](https://Quarkus.io/) offers 4 major benefits to build cloud-native, microservices, and serverless Java applicaitons:

-* `Developer Joy` - Cohesive platform for optimized developer joy through unified configuration, Zero config with live reload in the blink of an eye, streamlined code for the 80% common usages with flexible for the 20%, and no hassle native executable generation.
+* *Developer Joy* - Cohesive platform for optimized developer joy through unified configuration, Zero config with live reload in the blink of an eye, streamlined code for the 80% common usages with flexible for the 20%, and no hassle native executable generation.

-* `Unifies Imperative and Reactive` - Inject the EventBus or the Vertx context for both Reactive and imperative development in the same application.
+* *Unifies Imperative and Reactive* - Inject the EventBus or the Vertx context for both Reactive and imperative development in the same application.

-* `Functions as a Service and Serverless` - Superfast startup and low memory utilization.
+* *Functions as a Service and Serverless* - Superfast startup and low memory utilization.
 With Quarkus, you can embrace this new world without having to change your programming language.

-* `Best of Breed Frameworks & Standards` - CodeReady Workspaces Vert.x, Hibernate, RESTEasy, Apache Camel, CodeReady Workspaces MicroProfile, Netty, Kubernetes, OpenShift, Jaeger, Prometheus, Apacke Kafka, Infinispan, and more.
+* *Best of Breed Frameworks & Standards* - CodeReady Workspaces Vert.x, Hibernate, RESTEasy, Apache Camel, CodeReady Workspaces MicroProfile, Netty, Kubernetes, OpenShift, Jaeger, Prometheus, Apacke Kafka, Infinispan, and more.

 ### Getting Ready for the labs

 #### Connnecting to Openshift
-When you access OpenShift web console or the other route URL via `HTTPS` protocol, you will see `Your Connection is not secure` warning message.
+When you access OpenShift web console or the other route URL via HTTPS protocol, you will see `Your Connection is not secure` warning message.
 Because, OpenShift uses self-certification to create TLS termication route as default.
-For example, if you're using `Firefox`, you will see the following screen.
+For example, if you're using Firefox, you will see the following screen.

-Click on `Advanced > Add Exception...` then, you can access the `HTTPS` page when you click on `Confirm Security Exception`!!!
+Click on `Advanced > Add Exception...` then, you can access the HTTPS page when you click on `Confirm Security Exception`!!!

 ![warning]({% image_path browser_warning.png %})